singh1114/best/_posts/2020-05-02-basic-mathematics-of-neural-networks-vectors-and-matrices-with-matplotlib.md

 title: Basic Mathematics of Neural Networks | Vectors and Matrices with Matplotlib
 date: 2020-05-02T14:29:31.226Z
 updated_date: 2020-05-02T14:29:31.242Z
-published: false
+published: true
 show_ads: false
 include_mathjax: true
 ---
 Vector and Matrices are at the heart of all Neural Networks.
-Today we are going to learn about vector and Matrix mathematics with the help of `Matplotlib`.
+Today we are going to learn about vector and Matrix mathematics with the help of `Matplotlib` and `numpy`.

 First, we are going to understand different analogies in Neural Networks which correspond to Vectors and Matrices.